Have you ever thought about a referral system you can use repeatedly? And also fast and easy to set up, even for a beginner?

-You can create a Referral system in your Bubble.io app natively.
-Without using any third-party service.
+You can create a referral system in your Bubble.io app.
+Without using any third-party service or plugin.
 And it takes only 15 min to setup.

-There are three broad steps to achieving such a system.
+There are three steps to building a referral system in your Bubble app

-To generate a referral code, there are native Bubble features that we can use.
-The random string generator will generate us a random string of alphabets and numbers.
-This will make it unique to a large extent, but we can personalize it further by prefixing the first 3 characters of the current user's name.
+The random string generator will generate an arbitrary string of alphabets and numbers.
+This string will make it unique to a large extent, but we can personalize it further by prefixing the first three characters of the current user's name.

-The way to generate a random string in Bubble is by a function called Calculate formula.
+The way to generate a random string in Bubble is by a Calculate formula function.
 You can use this function anywhere you can use dynamic data.

 You can change the length of the code and choose whether your referral code should have letters, numbers or special characters.
-Make sure to tick at least one of these checkboxes for it to work.
+Check at least one of these boxes for it to work.

-To save it to the database, simply create or update an entry as you would do normally.
-You can also have a Valid field of type Yes/No which you can use to cancel the validity of the code.
+To save it to the database, you must create or update an entry as you would normally.
+You can also choose to have a Valid field of type Yes/No, which you can use to cancel the validity of the code.

 Now that the code is saved to the database, we need to share this code!